i-MSCP/imscp/docs/cgi/README.md

 # CGI support

-i-MSCP support execution of CGI scripts through a specific cgi-bin folder located at root of each customer Web folder.
+i-MSCP supports execution of CGI scripts through a specific `cgi-bin` folder located at root of each domain' Web folder.

-In order, to work with CGI scripts, a customer must have required privileges, given by his reseller.
-Any CGI script must be uploaded into the cgi-bin folder with correct permissions and ownership.
+In order, to work with CGI scripts, a customer must have CGI privileges, given by his reseller.
+Any CGI script must be uploaded into the `cgi-bin` folder with correct permissions and ownership.
 For instance:

 ```
-root@jessie:/var/www/virtual/<domain.tld/cgi-bin# ls -la
+root@jessie:/var/www/virtual/<domain.tld>/cgi-bin# ls -la
 total 16
 drwxr-x---  2 vu2004 vu2004 4096 janv.
 25 06:24 .
 drwxr-x--- 14 vu2004 vu2004 4096 janv.
 25 05:43 ..